 What Mattress Needs a Box Spring?

+So, do you need a box spring?
 A box spring is typically the best match for a double-sided innerspring mattress.
 If you purchase a mattress with a coil spring system, look to see if the manufacturer created an accompanying box spring.
 This will be your best option and it will help keep your mattress performing and reduce wear and tear.

 It is 100% worth reading the warranty on your mattress.
 Some mattress manufacturers will dictate what type of box spring or foundation your mattress must lay on in order to keep your warranty in good standing.